Doomshade/Professions/README.md

 A very customizable profession API for bukkit servers.
 This API includes some examples of professions.

 Creating a customizable profession is fairly easy for an experienced programmer, the intention was to make it as easy as possible.
+Basic OOP and Serialization knowledge is required.

 To create a custom profession, you will need to know about these classes:
 - [Profession](https://github.com/Doomshade/Professions/blob/master/src/git/doomshade/professions/Profession.java) - the main profession class